Season 1, Episode 48

 Lorne Brown:

 So many opportunities for growth in your own evolution.
 Vanessa, I’m so glad we got together.
 I think we’re going to have to have a part two episode just like our teacher, Gila Gila has two on there.
 We mentioned Gila, so episode 10 is out.
 Check that out.
 She has another episode coming out.
 I don’t know when, but look for that.
 We mentioned Steve Porges.
-He’s on there.
+He’s there.
 And Vanessa, I’m hoping we get a second episode with you.
-I have so many more questions, but I kind of think this fit in nicely from conscious fertility to conscious conception, to conscious pregnancy, to conscious parenting.
+I have so many more questions, but I kind of think this fits in nicely from conscious fertility to conscious conception, to conscious pregnancy, to conscious parenting.
 And like you said, if you have a child or you have ever been a child, then this work is for you.
 And so next I want to remind people, we’ll put in the show notes, but how would you like them to find out more about you and where do they find your books, your online courses, how do we find you?

 Vanessa Lapointe: